liberland/docs/regulations/drafts/order-on-governance-2.md

 The Minister of Finance shall set up a transparent cryptocurrency regulation regime, enabling the lawful and moral use of Bitcoin and cryptocurrencies.
 The aim shall be to encourage and enable a fully functional Bitcoin- or where necessary cryptocurrency-based economic system, while giving victims of crime and international actors sufficient recourse in case of malicious actions.

-### Article 22: Regulating financial markets
+### Article 22: Regulating Financial Markets
-1) Mindful of the maxim that a country is capitalistic when a functioning stock market is present, the Minister of Finance shall set up a transparent and internationally conform regulation for the financial markets in Liberland.
+1. Mindful of the maxim that a country is capitalistic when a functioning stock market is present, the Minister of Finance shall set up a transparent and internationally conforming regulation for the financial markets in Liberland.
-2) The Minister of Finance shall set up together with the Minister of Interior and Minister of Justice the first Liberland market of regulated securities.
+2. The Minister of Finance shall, together with the Minister of Interior and Minister of Justice, establish the first Liberland market of regulated securities.

+### Article 23: Regulating Real Estate Markets
+The Minister of Finance shall, together with the Minister of Justice, set up a transparent regulatory framework for the real estate markets in Liberland, ensuring a seamless and safe experience for acquiring, trading, and managing real estate.
+They shall ensure that it is conforming internationally and especially with regards to the legislature of the nearest partner countries and the European Union.

+## Chapter 4: Minister of Foreign Affairs